tc39/proposal-temporal/docs/datetime.md

 This method adds `duration` to `datetime`, returning a point in time that is in the future relative to `datetime`.

-The `duration` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a `Temporal.Duration` object.
+The `duration` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a string such as `PT5H30M`, or a `Temporal.Duration` object.
+If `duration` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

 Some additions may be ambiguous, because months have different lengths.
 For example, adding one month to August 31 would result in September 31, which doesn't exist.